dadrus/heimdall/DockerHub-README.md

 It is supposed to be used either as
 * a **Reverse Proxy** in front of your upstream API or web server that rejects unauthorized requests and forwards authorized ones to your end points, or as
-* a **Decision API**, which integrates with your API Gateway (Kong, NGNIX, Envoy, Traefik, etc) and then acts as a Policy Decision Point.
+* a **Decision Service**, which integrates with your API Gateway (Kong, NGNIX, Envoy, Traefik, etc.) and then acts as a Policy Decision Point.

 ## Run heimdall in Decision API operation mode